 What do you tell your children?
 How much will they understand?
 What questions can you expect and how can you support them?

 Talking to your children about the end of their parents’ relationship is bound to be stressful, and you may feel very worried about getting it wrong.
-However you approach it, being yourself and reminding your kids that you love them is the most important thing.
+However you approach it, be yourself.
+It's common for children to blame themselves for their parent's separation.
+Explain that you love them and it's not their fault, and keep reassuring them.
+This is particularly important for younger children.

 There are lots of useful resources to help you work out what to say to your children and how best to support them, whatever their age.

-It is generally agreed that, where possible, it’s best for children to have a relationship with both their parents.
+It's generally agreed that, where possible, it’s best for children to have a relationship with both their parents.
 However, this can sometimes be easier said than done.
 When a relationship breaks down or a child moves between their parents’ homes emotions can be running high.
-Lots of single parents find they need some support to help make workable contact arrangements with their child’s other parent.
+Lots of single parents find they need some support to help make workable arrangements with their child’s other parent.

 Sometimes it just won’t be possible for your child to have contact with their other parent, perhaps because it is not safe or because the other parent is unable or unwilling to see the child.
 This can be very difficult for your child to come to terms with, and they will need your support.
 Read more about helping your child through difficult situations in our factsheet.

 All parents have a responsibility to support their child financially.
-Child maintenance usually includes payment of regular amounts of money to the parent who the child lives with most of the time by their other parent.
+Child maintenance usually includes payment of regular amounts of money to the parent who the child lives with most of the time.

 Child maintenance has to be paid for children who are: